Trending articles about going out in Milan

 No doubt Milan is living through its golden age as it candidates as one of the most cosmopolitan, upcoming & innovative cities in Europe, and guess what?
 Its clubbing scene, as well, is surely not just standing by.
 Milan’s nightlife is shifting sides and looking straight at its northern European clubbing twins as (more and more every new season) Top DJs and old glories pass from the city to leave a taste of their sounds.
 Electronic, techno, house, hip-hop, Milan […]

-Highlights, tips and info to live authentic going out experiences in Milano
+Highlights, tips & info to live authentic going out experiences in Milan

 What time do people go out and how is the nightlife in Milan?